Published July 2015 • Updated August 2024 • Read Time: 5 minutes

 Septarian Nodule is recommended when problems with our physical body are preventing us from moving forward in other aspects of our life.
 For example, we might have an injury, illness or disorder that hasn’t been properly treating.
 The stone gently but firmly pushes us to take care of it and not to waste any more time dithering around.
 If we are reluctant to visit a doctor, Septarian Nodule helps us acknowledge those fears and then go visit the doctor anyway.
 It is a lovely talisman for the stomach, pancreas and other internal organs in the lower-half of the body.

-Septarian Nodule Mineralogy
+Geology of Septarian Nodule

 Where does Septarian Nodule come from?